-Nahyun Kim is a Korean-American painter living and working in San Francisco.
+Nahyun Kim is a Korean-American painter living and working in New York, NY.

 Kim earned a Bachelor of Fine Arts at Carnegie Mellon University, and has exhibited at Glass Rice (San Francisco, CA), Swim Gallery (San Francisco, CA), Root Division (San Francisco, CA), Abrams Claghorn Gallery (Albany, CA), CounterPulse (San Francisco, CA), Little Raven Gallery (San Francisco, CA), Madsen Gallery (Los Altos, CA) among others and was recently part of a NYC Public Art Initiative by Visionary Projects (New York, NY).